Tien79/railroad-diagrams/live/doc/readme.md

 ## The Core Functional Basis composition

+The following table, providing one entry by core function, explains the syntax for composing those functions to represent a grammar

 | Function              | Description                                                                                            |
 | --------------------- |--------------------------------------------------------------------------------------------------------|
 | RailRoad              | This is the topmost function                                                                           |